The Rule of 72: A Simple Tool to Understand the Power of Compounding

 Education is the first step.
 A personalized strategy is the next.

-The information provided in this blog post is for educational and informational purposes only and does not constitute personalized investment, legal, or tax advice.
+Disclosure: The information provided in this blog post is for educational and informational purposes only and does not constitute personalized investment, legal, or tax advice.
 The “Rule of 72” is a mathematical concept used for illustrative purposes only and is not a guarantee of future performance.
 References to historical market performance, including the S&P 500 index, are provided for general informational purposes and do not represent actual client results.
 Past performance is not indicative of future results.
 Actual investment outcomes will vary based on market conditions, fees, taxes, and individual circumstances.
 BDB Wealth Advisors is a Registered Investment Advisor.
 Registration does not imply a certain level of skill or training.
 Please consult with a qualified professional before making any financial decisions.